Which Cell Phone Is Most Secure in 2023? iPhone vs. Android

 Android handles code source security exactly the opposite of how iOS does.
 Android relies on open-source code.
 That allows you to modify your phone’s operating system.

-If you decide to change your settings, be sure you have the best antivirus software available to help keep your Android secure.
+If you decide to change your settings, be sure you have the best antivirus software for Android available to help keep your device secure.

 Android does use an Application Sandbox that enforces security between apps and the Android operating system.
 That is part of the Linux user-based protection it uses to keep hackers from gaining entry to your data.